 Lack of exposure to light seems to be the main trigger of SAD symptoms.
 There are a variety of hypotheses as to the underlying biochemical process that is affected by the lack of light.
 Also, SAD appears to run in families.
-Most people with the disorder have at least one close relative who has had bouts of depression (often SAD), other mood disorders, or alcohol use disorder .
+Most people with the disorder have at least 1 close relative who has had bouts of depression (often SAD), other mood disorders, or alcohol use disorder.

 An abnormality in one or more neurotransmitters and/or hormones is the suspected cause of SAD.
 Neurotransmitters are the chemicals that carry messages between nerve cells.
 A deficiency of the neurotransmitter serotonin is considered to be a likely cause of SAD.
 Its concentration in the brain varies with the seasons, the smallest amount occurring during the winter.

 In this treatment, a person is exposed to light that is 5-20 times brighter than regular indoor lighting by sitting close to a light box for 15 minutes to a few hours a day.
-Since looking directly at the light is not recommended, usual activities such as reading, writing, and eating can be carried out.
 The length of time and intensity of the light can vary depending on a person's needs and the equipment used.
 Initial evaluation and ongoing supervision of treatment should be provided by a healthcare professional who has experience with light therapy.

 There are also lifestyle changes that may be beneficial.
 You may want to increase your exposure to outdoor light by taking daily walks during the morning or afternoon.
 Getting regular aerobic exercise can also help improve your mood.
 In addition, exercise and diet can be used to control the weight gain common in SAD.
 Since stress can exacerbate SAD, stress management is important, especially during the winter months.
 Psychotherapy may be useful in coping with problems that are causing stress.

 Antidepressant medicines can be used to treat SAD.
 These medicines may be used along with light therapy.
-Use of light therapy in conjunction with medicine may also make it possible to take smaller doses of medicine and to reduce medicine side effects.
+Use of light therapy along with medicine may also make it possible to take smaller doses of medicine and to reduce side effects.
 In addition, taking medicine can decrease the amount of time that is needed in front of lights.

 If you have mild SAD symptoms, increase your exposure to regular indoor and outdoor light.
-Start a walking program or a daily exercise regime.
-If you have symptoms that are interfering with your quality of life, talk to your doctor and/or a mental health professional.
-He or she can determine whether you do have SAD and discuss available treatments.
+Start a walking program or a daily exercise routine.
+If you have symptoms that are interfering with your quality of life, talk to your doctor and/or a mental health professional to determine whether you have SAD and to discuss available treatments.
 Remember, there are a number of different treatment options that can be used alone or in combination that can help you feel better and keep a brighter outlook.

 National Alliance on Mental Illness